holidayextras/jsonapi-server/README.md

 We've created `handler`s to automatically map our config over to database solutions help people get off the ground:
  * [jsonapi-store-memoryhandler](https://github.com/holidayextras/jsonapi-server/blob/master/lib/MemoryHandler.js) - an in-memory data store to enable rapid prototyping.
 This ships as a part of `jsonapi-server` and powers the core test suite.
+ * [jsonapi-store-chainhandler](https://github.com/holidayextras/jsonapi-server/blob/master/lib/ChainHandler.js) - a handler to chain custom behaviour around an existing handler.
+This ships as a part of `jsonapi-server`.
  * [jsonapi-store-relationaldb](https://github.com/holidayextras/jsonapi-store-relationaldb) - using `sequelize` to support PostgreSQL, MySQL, MSSQL, MariaDB and SQLite.
  * [jsonapi-store-mongodb](https://github.com/holidayextras/jsonapi-store-mongodb) - for MongoDB.
  * [jsonapi-store-elasticsearch](https://github.com/holidayextras/jsonapi-store-elasticsearch) - for Elasticsearch.